hhamza1/fem-order-summary-cpt/README.md

 ## My process

 ### What I learned
-I wanted to add a stylish animated underline on the button "Change", and I used the following CSS code from Danny Guo's blog, it's in the useful resources section
+I wanted to add a stylish animated underline on the button "Change", and I used the following CSS code from Danny Guo's blog - Kudos to him -, it's in the useful resources section below

 ```css
 .btn-change {